Low-go/dev_blog/public/md_files/blogPost4.md

 I honestly need to do a better job at writing on my blog.
 Here is some quick bullet points of things I have worked on this past week

-* Made progress with the dayabase navigation Bot.
+* Made progress with the database navigation Bot.
 I believe I have finished its backend for the most part.
 Although I will have to go back and configure CSFR cookies for security purposes.
 I was getting a lot of errors with it so I decided to bypass it in the meantime.
 I just want to connect it to a simple fronte and see it functioning before going back and correct stuff Like which CORS origin has permission to access backend and what not later.

 * Did some more leetcode.
 Decided to start at the very beggining again using Neetcodes roadmap which has a little map of what leetcode questions you should do and what knowledge you should have or build upon before attempting other structures or questions.